nico-fi/ExomiRHub/README.md

-# ExomiRHub
+# Biomarker Discovery

-Use of Graph Neural Networks and Ensemble Learning for the discovery of disease biomarkers
+Use of Graph Neural Networks and Ensemble Learning for the discovery of disease biomarkers.